 Age requirements – To rent a car, you must be at least 21 years old and have held your local license for 1 year.
 If you’re under 25, rental car companies may add a young driver surcharge.

-License requirements – If you’re staying in France for less than 90 days, you can use a valid European Union or United States driver’s license to rent a car and drive in France.
-If your driving license is from a country outside the EU or the US, getting an International Driving Permit (IDP) is recommended.
+License requirements – If you’re staying in France for less than 90 days, you can use a valid European Union driver’s license to rent a car and drive in France.
+If your driving license is from a country outside the EU, getting an International Driving Permit (IDP) is recommended.
 Take note that the IDP is only valid when used with your local license, so make sure to bring both.

 Reserve a car online – For a smooth road trip in France, it’s best to reserve your rental car online in advance.
 Not only will this assure you that you’ll indeed get a car, it also allows the rental car company to prepare your car and all paperwork involved in advance, which means less waiting time for you.